zkotti/fun-in-lockdown/guide.md

 * [Settera](https://www.seterra.com/): Learning geography doesn't have to be boring.
 Do it the easy way with Seterra!
 In no time, you could learn to locate every single country in the world on a map.
 Seterra includes fun quizzes that help familiarize you with countries, capital cities, flags, rivers, lakes, and notable geological features.
 * [Among Us](https://www.bluestacks.com/apps/action/among-us-on-pc.html): The game takes place in a space-themed setting, in which players each take on one of two roles, most being Crewmates, and a predetermined number being Impostors.
 The goal of the Crewmates is to identify the Impostors, eliminate them, and complete tasks around the map; the Impostors' goal is to covertly sabotage and kill the Crewmates before they complete all of their tasks.
 Players suspected to be Impostors may be eliminated via a plurality vote, which any player may initiate by calling an emergency meeting (except during a crisis) or reporting a dead body.
 Crewmates win if all Impostors are eliminated or all tasks are completed whereas Impostors win if there is an equal number of Impostors and Crewmates, or if a critical sabotage goes unresolved.
+* [Spyfall](https://www.spyfall.app/): Spyfall is a fun game that really tests your improvise abilities!
+You and your friends virtually attend an event and you all get assigned different roles.
+However, one of you is a spy and has no idea about the event you are attending.
+Try to figure out who the spy as soon as possible!

 ### Classic board games
 If you are stuck at home with your family or your roommate(s), you could try one of these fun board games: